MicrosoftLearning/mslearn-postgresql/Instructions/Labs/18-translate-text.md

 2. Execute the stored procedure using the following SQL command:

     ```sql
-    CALL translate_listing_descriptions(5);
+    CALL translate_listing_descriptions(10);
     ```

-    This call will take on average one second per rental listing to translate into five languages.
+    This call will take on average one second per rental listing to translate into five languages, so each run should take approximately 10 seconds.
 The command output should be `CALL`, indicating that the stored procedure call succeeded.

 3. Call the stored procedure four more times, for a total of five times that you have called this procedure.
 That will generate translations for every listing in the table.